solliancenet/tech-immersion-data-ai/data-exp6/README.md

     ![The line chart is shown on the report.](media/power-bi-line-chart.png 'Line chart')

+    > **Note**: Data generated is random, so you may not see the same trend lines as represented in the image above.

 14. Select a blank area on the report to deselect the line chart, and then select the **Area chart** visualization.

     ![The Area chart visualization is highlighted.](media/power-bi-area-chart-vis.png 'Area chart visualization')